 Rezoning Program.
 While the proposed rezoning includes the entirety of the areas mapped in the Sites Inventory, and the parcels listed, only those with capacity for 16 units or more are assumed to be appropriate for lower-income development.
-All parcels are proposed to be rezoned to allow at least 87 units per acre, the County's High Density Residential General Plan Land Use designation, and up to 120 units per acre, consistent with the County's Commercial Mixed Use land use designation.
-All are proposed to be rezoned for residential uses by right.
+All parcels are proposed to be rezoned to allow up to 87 units per acre, the County's High Density Residential General Plan Land Use designation, and all are proposed to be rezoned for residential uses by right.